lp(1p) — Linux manual page

 implementation-defined as most known implementations would not be

-able to make definitive statements in their conformance
+able to make definitive statements in their conformance documents;

-on how the system administrator configures each individual
+system administrator configures each individual system.

 Since the default destination, device type, queuing mechanisms,